| From

 it was obvious that nobody was living in a lap of luxury

 made of clay.
+So,

 when the list of songs was floated, it included 11 cuts